filterpaper/qmk_userspace/readme.md

 ```
 qmk compile corne.json
 ```
+Bongocat code uses spacing-saving differential pixels to animate, with left and right-aligned animation arrays to support `EE_HANDS` configuration.
+Arrays for one of the sides (and its associated `if-else` statements) can be removed to save additional space.
 ### WPM driven Bongocat
 Keyboard layer and modifier status on primary OLED with Bongocat animation on secondary, driven by WPM:
 ```